When was the last time you gave your liver a moment’s thought?

-Furthermore, the liver is involved in the processing and regulation of your hormones, filtering the blood, production of bile to assist in fat digestion and also the storage of certain vitamins, minerals and nutrients.
+Furthermore, the liver is involved in the processing and regulation of your hormones, filtering the blood, production of bile to assist in fat digestion and the storage of certain vitamins, minerals and nutrients.

-The liver is a very busy organ so as you can imagine a healthy working liver is extremely important to maintenance of your good health.
+The liver is a very busy organ so as you can imagine a healthy working liver is extremely important to the maintenance of your good health.
 (It’s also a very forgiving organ but that’s no excuse for not showing it some love from time to time, right?)

 A liver struggling to cope with the demands of your lifestyle and diet may produce signs and symptoms such as:

 - constipation, flatulence, bloating or nausea